milosKomiRajkovic94/reactNativeUdemyCourse/README.md

 ## Thirteenth chapter

 In this chapter we are using json-server and ngrok to demonstrate HTTP requests and usage of it in react native app.
 Nothing speacial is mentioned here regarding only react native that we didn't knew already.

+## Fourteenth chapter

+In this chapter we created our own Express API server in communication with mongoose and so MongoDB as well.
+We generated our own jwt and did comparisson of hashed passwords.
+Basically, all of the back end operations required for sign up and sign in operations.